CMSgov/dpc-static-site/common/docsV1.md

   “kid”: “{public_key_id}”
 }
 ~~~
+3. Sign your JWT with your header and private key.

 ### Validate a JSON web token for DPC
 The DPC API supports a /Token/validate endpoint, which allows you to submit your signed JWT for DPC validation.
 If the fields do not contain the required requests, the response will return an error message with details as to which claims or values on the JWT are missing or incorrect.